ReedKrawiec/Fen-To-Board-Image/README.md

 fentoboardimage takes a Fen string representing a Chess position, and renders a PIL image of the resulting position.

+# Examples

+Examples can be found under the `examples` folder in this repository.

 ###  You can customize:
 - the size and color of the board
 - piece sprites